qzane/qzane.github.io/_posts/2016-12-03-3D-Scene-Reconstruction-of-Monocular-Photos.md

 ## Original Photo(Perspective projection)
 ## Finding Strong Outlines and Potential Rectangles (Perspective projection)
-I’m still trying different methods to find rectangles more precisely, and I'm trying to make use of [NYU Depth Dataset V2](http://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html) as my training set. <br>
+It's actually a critical part of this tast, and I'm currently using some empirical methods to find potential spacial rectangles like using the completeness of angles formed between lines.
+However the result is not that good and I am trying some new models with the help of [NYU Depth Dataset V2](http://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html) and [Stanford 2D-3D-Semantics Dataset](http://buildingparser.stanford.edu/dataset.html). <br>

 Questions and suggestions by email are always welcomed!

 ## Surface Oriantation Estimation(Perspective projection)